21 Simple Stress Management Techniques List that Works

 Trying to incorporate eating and working is getting us even more stressed.
 Thus, high cortisol levels are the consequence.

-Not to mention that almost any on the go foods will be rich in refined carbohydrates and sugar.
+Not to mention that almost any on-the-go foods will be rich in refined carbohydrates and sugar.

 Moreover, starchy food, the ensuing blood sugar, and insulin release inhibit satiety hormones from signaling to our brain that we are full.
 Consequently, appetite will arise soon.

-#15 Take One Full Day Off Work Each Week
+15. Take A Full Day Off Weekly

 Cut yourself loose from any work for a whole day per week.
 Accordingly, that also includes side projects, charity projects, etc.